icons8/lunacy-docs/docs/styling.md

 The things that you should know:

-* Each object can have multiple styling options of the same type (except for blurs).
-For instance, you can apply an image fill to an object and a semi-transparent solid fill on top of it.
-Also, an object can have several borders or shadows.
+* Each layer can have multiple styling options of the same type (except for blurs).
+For instance, you can apply an image fill to a layer and a semi-transparent solid fill on top of it.
+Also, a layer can have several borders or shadows.
 Just click the + icon to add another row of settings.

 * You can drag these rows of settings up and down to adjust the position of their instances on the canvas.